aaronlumsden/vue-mo-js/readme.md

 <a href="/" v-mojs="mojsOptions">Burst Element<a>
 ```

-Then in your Vue template data options add the mo-js options.
+Then in your Vue template data option add the mo-js options.

 ```javascript
 data : function(){